Evolution: Mutation

 Mutations are changes in the DNA sequence of a cell's genome and are the ultimate source of genetic variation in all organisms.
 When mutations occur, they may alter the product of a gene, or prevent the gene from functioning, or have no effect.

-Based on studies in the fly Drosophila melanogaster, it has been suggested that if a mutation changes a protein produced by a gene, this will probably be harmful, with about 70% of these mutations having damaging effects, and the remainder being either neutral or weakly beneficial.
+About half of the mutations in the coding regions of protein-coding genes are deleterious — the other half are neutral.
+A small percentage of the total mutations in this region confer a fitness benefit.
+Some of the mutations in other parts of the genome are deleterious but the vast majority are neutral.
+A few are beneficial.

 Mutations can involve large sections of a chromosome becoming duplicated (usually by genetic recombination), which can introduce extra copies of a gene into a genome.
 Extra copies of genes are a major source of the raw material needed for new genes to evolve.
 This is important because most new genes evolve within gene families from pre-existing genes that share common ancestors.
 For example, the human eye uses four genes to make structures that sense light: three for colour vision and one for night vision; all four are descended from a single ancestral gene.

 New genes can be generated from an ancestral gene when a duplicate copy mutates and acquires a new function.
 This process is easier once a gene has been duplicated because it increases the redundancy of the system; one gene in the pair can acquire a new function while the other copy continues to perform its original function.
 Other types of mutations can even generate entirely new genes from previously noncoding DNA, a phenomenon termed de novo gene birth.

 The generation of new genes can also involve small parts of several genes being duplicated, with these fragments then recombining to form new combinations with new functions (exon shuffling).
 When new genes are assembled from shuffling pre-existing parts, domains act as modules with simple independent functions, which can be mixed together to produce new combinations with new and complex functions.
 For example, polyketide synthases are large enzymes that make antibiotics; they contain up to 100 independent domains that each catalyse one step in the overall process, like a step in an assembly line.

 One example of mutation is wild boar piglets.
-They are camouflage colored and show a characteristic pattern of dark and light longitudinal stripes.
-However, mutations in melanocortin 1 receptor (MC1R) disrupt the pattern.
-The majority of pig breeds carry MC1R mutations disrupting wild-type color and different mutations causing dominant black color of the pigs.
+They are camouflage coloured and show a characteristic pattern of dark and light longitudinal stripes.
+However, mutations in the melanocortin 1 receptor (MC1R) disrupt the pattern.
+The majority of pig breeds carry MC1R mutations disrupting wild-type colour and different mutations causing dominant black colouring.